ZoeyVid/cloudflared/README.md

 # Cloudflared

+This docker image includes a multiarch statically linked stripped version of cloudflared

 If you want to connect to services outside Docker over localhost and inside docker, but exposed to localhost: <br>

 ```yml